 The quality of bonded leather

-Many companies use bonded leather to create cheap, leather-looking products.
-That allows them to cater to a wider audience.
-But, their customers often think they are buying low-cost real leather.
+Many companies use bonded leather to create cheap, leather-looking products, which allows them to cater to a wider audience.
+However, their customers often think they are buying low-cost real leather.
 The truth is that they are getting low-grade bonded leather.

 That does not mean that bonded leather isn’t durable.
 But, in comparison to full grain leather, it is a low-quality option.